 In this example it is clear that the going concern basis is inappropriate in the entity’s circumstances.
 The directors have no realistic alternative but to liquidate in order to raise funds to pay back the bank and the bank have already confirmed that they will commence legal proceedings to force the entity into selling off assets to raise finance to repay their borrowings.

-If the directors do not make adequate disclosure of the material uncertainty, the auditor must express an adverse opinion.
+In this instance the auditor would issue an adverse opinion.
 An adverse opinion states that the financial statements do not present fairly (or give a true and fair view).
-This opinion will be expressed regardless of whether or not the financial statements include disclosure of the inappropriateness of management’s use of the going concern assumption.
+This opinion will be expressed regardless of whether or not the financial statements include disclosure of the inappropriateness of management’s use of the going concern basis of accounting.

 There are situations that may arise when the auditor may request management to make an assessment, or extend their original assessment of going concern.
 If management refuse to make, or extend, an assessment of going concern the auditor will consider the implications for the report.